marktmcgraw/template-engine/README.md

 # template-engine
-A Node CLI that takes in information about employees and generates an HTML webpage that displays summaries for each person
+A Node CLI that takes in information about employees and generates an HTML webpage that displays summaries for each person.

+# Notes
+Test files provided by course instructor.